PeterCookDev/TalksIveEnjoyed/DevelopmentCulture.md

 - [James Mickens - It Was Never Going to Work, So Let’s Have Some Tea](https://vimeo.com/146524997)  [31:31]

 - [Kjell Ljøstad - How to build and be a part of a highly efficient team](https://vimeo.com/131748093)  [43:35]
+Takeaway: Effect of adding someone to the team is not linear, it could even be negative.
+The Ringlemann effect - as group size increases, need for coordination goes up and individual effort goes down.
+Relational skills - skills to establish, maintain and develop relationships.
+Have a positive view of humanity.
+3 forms of communication - dialog (lots of questions, win/win), discussion (verbal fight, few questions) and debate (verbal dog fight).
+2 forms of listening - correction listening and intention listening.
+For feedback to have a positive effect, must have a positive relationship with the person.

 - [Hadi Hariri - Developers: The Prima Donnas of the 21st Century](https://vimeo.com/52670824)  [57:36]